wp-plugins/recent-facebook-posts/readme.txt

 3. This is where you'll find your Facebook Page Slug on Facebook.com.

 == Changelog ==

+= 2.0 - September 15, 2014 =

+**Fixes**
+- Fixed an issue with Facebook statuses containing Emojis

+**Improvements**
+- Better sanitizing throughout the plugin, using native WP functions.
+- Improved inline code documentation
+- Prevent direct file access
+- Changing thumbnail sizes does not require a cache refresh to fetch new video images

+**Additions**
+- New FB configurations are now automatically tested.

 = 1.8.5 - December 3, 2013 =
 * Fixed: Character encoding for scandinavian languages etc.